MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_create_vm.md

 > **Note:** Unless you're running a volume licensed version of Windows, you need a seperate license for Windows running inside a virtual machine.
 The virtual machine's operating system is independent of the host operating system.

-## Next Step - Virtual Machine Checkpoints
+## Next Step - Work with PowerShell and Hyper-V
 [Hyper-V and Windows PowerShell](walkthrough_powershell.md)